SAN RAFAEL, CA • UPDATED MARCH 2026

 How San Rafael Compares

 San Rafael's Chapter 11.12 ordinance is less restrictive than Mill Valley's heritage tree ordinance but more prescriptive than Tiburon or Larkspur.
-Protected tree removal requires arborist documentation and written justification, which is more rigorous than simple notification but less complex than Peninsula cities with tiered DBH thresholds.
+Protected tree removal requires arborist documentation and written justification, which is more rigorous than simple notification but less complex than Peninsula cities with tiered trunk diameter thresholds.
 Fire-prone species removal mandates (juniper, bamboo, acacia, Italian cypress) are unique to San Rafael among Marin communities.

 San Rafael's WUI location and mandatory defensible space requirements are similar in intensity to Mill Valley and Larkspur, but San Rafael's mandatory fire-prone species removal is more aggressive than San Anselmo or Novato.
 Defensible space costs in San Rafael's hillside neighborhoods (Terra Linda, Gerstle Park, Peacock Gap) run 15–25% higher than coastal Corte Madera due to vegetation density and permit complexity.